Ronnie Corbett: Award and honours

 Already an Officer of the Order of the British Empire (OBE), Corbett was promoted to Commander of the Order of the British Empire (CBE) in the 2012 New Year Honours for services to entertainment and charity.
-In 2002, the Queen Margaret University College in Edinburgh awarded him an honorary degree.
+In 2002 the Queen Margaret University College in Edinburgh awarded him an honorary degree.

 Personal life

-On 30 May 1966, Corbett married Anne Hart, an actress and dancer; they had two daughters, both became actresses.
+On 30 May 1966, Corbett married Anne Hart, an actress and dancer; they had two daughters, both of whom became actresses.
 Their first child, a son, had a heart defect and died when he was 6 weeks old at St Thomas' Hospital, in London.
 Corbett lived in Addington, London from 1970 to 2003.
-He also had a Scottish home in Gullane, East Lothian and often spoke of wanting to become a beekeeper, but never got around to doing it.

-Corbett was a golfer and appeared in celebrity and pro–am events; in 2009, he made a documentary with Colin Montgomerie in which they played at Gleneagles.
+He also had a Scottish home in Gullane, East Lothian, and often spoke of wanting to become a beekeeper but never got round to it.
+Corbett's daughter Emma went into stand-up comedy in the 2020s, appearing first in "Fringe by the Sea" and then in the Edinburgh Fringe Festival.
+Corbett was a golfer and appeared in celebrity and pro–am events; in 2009 he made a documentary with Colin Montgomerie in which they played at Gleneagles.
 A keen cricket fan, Corbett was also a president of the cricketing charity the Lord's Taverners (1982 and 1987).
-He supported his local football club, Crystal Palace FC, as well as his hometown club, Heart of Midlothian FC.

-In mid-2014, Corbett attended a party at 10 Downing Street hosted by Conservative Prime Minister David Cameron.
-In August 2014, Corbett was one of 200 public figures who were signatories to a letter to The Guardian expressing their hope that Scotland would vote to remain part of the United Kingdom in September's referendum on that issue.
+He supported his local football club, Crystal Palace FC, as well as his home club, Heart of Midlothian FC.
+In mid-2014 Corbett attended a party at 10 Downing Street hosted by the Conservative Prime Minister, David Cameron.
+In August 2014 Corbett was one of 200 public figures who were signatories to a letter to The Guardian expressing their hope that Scotland would vote to remain part of the United Kingdom in September's referendum.

 Death

-On 31 March 2016, Corbett died aged 85, at Shirley Oaks Hospital in Shirley, London, surrounded by his family.
+On 31 March 2016 Corbett died, aged 85, at Shirley Oaks Hospital in Shirley, London, surrounded by his family.
 He had been diagnosed with motor neurone disease in March 2015.
 John Cleese said that Corbett had "the best timing" he had ever watched.
 Bruce Forsyth said Corbett's death marked "one of the saddest days of my life".
 David Walliams, a close friend of Corbett, said that he was his "comedy idol".

-Corbett's funeral service, for family and friends, was held on 18 April 2016, at the St John the Evangelist Church near his home in Shirley.
+Corbett's funeral service, for family and friends, was held on 18 April 2016 at the St John the Evangelist Church near his home in Shirley.
 In tribute to one of his classic Two Ronnies comedy sketches, four candles were displayed at the back of the altar.
 His body was cremated following a private service at Croydon Crematorium.
 Mourners included Walliams, Michael Parkinson, Rob Brydon and Jimmy Tarbuck.
-Barry Cryer, who worked with and first met Corbett 50 years before, said, "I can't think of him without smiling...
+Barry Cryer, who worked with and had first met Corbett 50 years before, said, "I can't think of him without smiling...
 I'm here and tipping my hat to him."
 A memorial service for Corbett was held in Westminster Abbey on 7 June 2017.
 His widow, Anne Hart, died on 5 November 2023 in Scotland, aged 90.